chicagopython/algosig/_posts/2019-11-07-remove-duplicates-sorted-array.md

 ## Description

-Given a sorted array nums, remove the duplicates *in-place* such that each element appears only once, and return the new length.
+Given a sorted array `nums`, remove the duplicates *in-place* such that each element appears only once, and return the new length.

 Do not allocate extra space for another array.